vidarsko/ComFiT/JOSS_paper/paper.md

 # Research projects
 (Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
+COMFIT is based on code that has been developed during the authors PhD project and has been used in a range of recent scholarly publications.
+This includes simmulations of active matter in

 ComFiT encourages community involvement.
 The project's repository provides guidelines for code contributions, feature suggestions, and issue reporting, promoting collaborative development and continuous improvement.